alyxandraio/xfbu/README.md

 AI was not used to generate any part of the code in this repository whatsoever, however, it is occasionally used as a "better Google" when researching new technologies.

+Kindly refrain from opening pull requests which contain content authored by any sort of language model.

 ## Credits

 * [Limine](https://codeberg.org/Limine/Limine) team and contributors